Dao-AILab/flash-attention/README.md

 cores.
 With `ninja` compiling takes 3-5 minutes on a 64-core machine using CUDA toolkit.

 **To install:**

+> [!CAUTION]
+> Installing via `pip install flash-attn` can take a _long_ time - potentially multiple hours.
+For faster installation options consider downloading a wheel file from [our releases page](https://github.com/Dao-AILab/flash-attention/releases) and running `pip install flash_attn_....whl` instead.

+If using `pip install` to compile the package:

 ```sh
 pip install flash-attn --no-build-isolation
 ```